chatmail/core/spec.md

 and MAY indicate the edit in the UI.

 The new message text MUST NOT be empty.
-It is not possible to edit images or other attachments, however, they can be deleted for everyone.
+It is not possible to edit images or other attachments, including HTML messages.
+However, they can be deleted for everyone.

 Example: